 When Autumn comes each year

-* (revised, 7 December 2013) Many sites note that the poem “Rudolph the Red-Nosed Reindeer” written by Marks’ brother-in-law Robert L. May was commercially published in 1947.
+10 December 2013) Many sites note that the poem “Rudolph the Red-Nosed Reindeer” written by Marks’ brother-in-law Robert L. May was commercially published in 1947.
 The same year is given by Jason Ankeny, in his Johnny Marks bio, as the year Marks was “asked to write a song based on” the poem.
 Nearly every account of the song’s creation that I’ve read merely indicates that Marks adapted the poem into a song in 1949.
 Perfessorbill.com gives 1949 as the copyright date.
-It was first recorded by Gene Autry on 27 June 1949.
+The first commercial recording is said to be that by Gene Autry on 27 June 1949.

-However, I recently came across a quote by Johnny Marks which lends support to Ankeny’s early date.
-In a page on the song at GeneAutry.com, an excerpt from the book “Public Cowboy No. 1: The Life and Times of Gene Autry”, by the official Gene Autry biographer Holly George-Warren, includes the following quote which indicates that Marks wrote two very different melodies for the song, at stages separated by about a year:
+2. In a page on the song at GeneAutry.com, an excerpt from the book “Public Cowboy No. 1: The Life and Times of Gene Autry”, by the official Gene Autry biographer Holly George-Warren, includes the following quote of Johnny Marks which indicates that he wrote two very different melodies for the song, at stages separated by about a year:

 ** Run, Rudolph, Run (w.m.
 Johnny Marks and Marvin Brodie) was originally recorded by Chuck Berry in 1958 and later covered by many.
 Berry’s single charted #69 on the Billboard Hot 100.
 On the single label (Chess 1714), the songwriting was incorrectly credited to “C. Berry Music & M. Brodie.”
 Wikipedia appears to suggest that Marks’s publishing company, St. Nicholas Music, either executed or allowed this deception intentionally in order to conceal the name of the well-known Christmas song composer from “hip R&B DJs and buyers.”
 The scenario is unlikely — Why not use a pseudonym in that case? — and I don’t expect to be able to confirm this claim.